-Training and degree programmes
+Apprenticeships and degree programmes

-The diversity of the training is reflected in the more than 20 training and cooperative education programmes on offer.
+The diversity of the training is reflected in the 16 apprenticeships and 14 cooperative education programmes on offer.
 The young professionals in these programmes are active at all German company locations.
 With high-quality training, the fischer group of companies invests sustainably in young people, giving them future prospects at the company and on the labour market.
-By doing so, the company also secures access to future specialists and managers.
-In order to optimally prepare apprentices and cooperative education students for the labour market, fischer teaches methodological, social and personal skills in addition to specialist knowledge.
-This is supported by various seminars on teamwork, communication, the fischer ProcessSystem and independent organisation of projects, as well as by the annual trainee information day or donation campaigns.
+By doing so, the company also secures access to future skilled workers and managers.

+In order to optimally prepare #FutureTalents for the labour market, fischer teaches methodological, social and personal skills in addition to specialist knowledge.
+This is supported by various seminars on teamwork, communication, the fischer ProcessSystem and independent organisation of projects, as well as by the fischer Future Day or donation campaigns.
 Thanks to this training programme, all graduates receive the "fit for future" certificate in addition to the usual certificates.
 It confirms the content of their training and certifies their active involvement in special projects, which go far beyond the norm.

 In today's world of steady internationalisation, it is becoming increasingly important to assess and enhance foreign language and intercultural skills at an early stage.
-As a result, the fischer group of companies offers its apprentices and cooperative education students the opportunity to visit one of the 52 national companies in 39 countries.
+That's why fischer offers its #FutureTalents the opportunity to temporarily visit one of the 50 operating companies worldwide.
 There are a variety of options to do so, such as language trips that are financially supported, work assignments with optional attendance at a language school for apprentices or the practical or theoretical semester for cooperative education students.